fkarg/fkarg.github.io/_posts/getting-reconstructed.md

 Consider the following: At some later point in time it is possible to simulate complete Humans, or at least their minds, in a virtual environment, unnoticably different from reality.

-### Teleport
-Honestly, this is probably the tamest one.

 ### Replication